klumme/klart.fi/content/articles/a-slice-of-zig-1.md

 ### Deinitializing the struct

 Reiterating, back in the test we called `ArrayList(i32)` and got back a type representing a list holding integers.
 We then called `init(std.testing.allocator)` on this, getting back an *instance* of that type.
 We can now use this list: add items to it, retrieve items, remove them and so on.
-We'll look at this usage in another article.
+The next article covers this usage.
 For now, let's see how the list is *deinitialized*.
 This happens through the `defer list.deinit()` line in the test.

 ~~~ zig
 return struct {